Deeptig9138/DSA-in-CPP/Basics/Binary Number System/README.md

 ---

 ## Two's Complement
-Two's complement is a method for representing negative binary numbers.
+Two's complement is a method for representing negative binary numbers, allowing for seamless arithmetic operations in binary.

+### Positive Numbers
+For positive integers, the binary representation remains as-is with the Most Significant Bit (MSB) as 0.
+Example: 5 in 8-bit binary is 00000101.

+### Negative Numbers
+For negative numbers, two's complement representation is used.
+The MSB is 1, indicating negativity.

 ### Steps to Find Two's Complement:
 1. Write the binary representation of the positive number.